valentina-b/out2fashion-weather-clothing-app/README.md

 1. **Display products** - each clothing item has a preview of 3 suggested products from that category that the user can buy if they want.
 1. **Refresh products** - if the user is particularly interested in seeing more products from a certain product category, they can click the refresh button at the top of the product category icon to load more products.
 1. **Scroll to the top** - a button on mobile devices that brings the user back to the top of the page.
 This is easpecially handy when the user is already reading one city weather suggestion but want to switch to another one.
 1. **Interactive navigation in the header** - once the user is in the city section, they can access other cities from an interactive, horizontal scrollable gallery in the header.
+As this is a one page web app, the return button will not work so this feature is quite handy in this sense.
 1. **New information everyday** - the app refreshes the weather data every day which as a consequence generates new product selection for the users.
 1. **Link outs to the web shops** - serves as a quick solution for the users that want to check out in detail or buy some of the products.
 1. **Social media profiles' links** - allow users to stay up to date with the latest news about the app.